 As it pertains to CalRecycle, SB 1383 establishes targets to achieve a 50 percent reduction in the level of the statewide disposal of organic waste from the 2014 level by 2020, and a 75 percent reduction by 2025.
 The law provides CalRecycle the regulatory authority required to achieve the organic waste disposal reduction targets, and establishes an additional target that not less than 20 percent of edible food that is currently disposed of is recovered for human consumption by 2025.

-For more information visit our SLCP page.
+For more information on the law and its implementation, visit our SLCP page.

 Affected Regulatory Code Sections

 California Code of Regulations, Title 14, Division 7, Chapters 3, 3.1, 3.2, 5, 9 and 12, commencing with section 17402.

 California Code of Regulations, Title 27, Division 2, Chapters 2, 3, and 4, commencing with section 20164.

 On January 18, 2019, the Office of Administrative Law (OAL) published to the California Regulatory Notice Register a notice of the regulations to implement the department's responsibilities as established by SB 1383.
 This notice began the formal 45-day public comment period of the rulemaking process.

 45-Day Formal Comment Period: January 18, 2019 - March 4, 2019

 Any interested person, or his or her authorized representative, may submit written comments relevant to the proposed regulation to the department.
 The 45-day written comment period for this rulemaking closed at 5 p.m. on March 4, 2019.

 CalRecycle held a formal public hearing on March 12, 2019 in Sacramento to receive oral and written testimony on the proposed regulation.
 (Public Hearing Transcript)